Henrietta St dates from the 1720s and was the first project of Dublin’s pre-eminent Georgian developer, Luke Gardiner. It was designed...

-Whatever reputation Dublin may have as a repository of top-class art is in large part due to the collection at this magnificent gallery,...
+Whatever reputation Dublin has as a repository of world-class art has a lot to do with the simply stunning collection at this exquisite...

 This 17-screen cinema shows only commercial releases.
 The seats are comfy, the concession stand is huge and the selection of pick ‘n’...

 This elegant restaurant serves locally sourced, beautifully prepared Irish dishes including pork belly, a changing selection of fish...